-Women in Media is a nationwide initiative for women working in all facets of the media – from journalism and media advising to public relations and corporate affairs.
+Women in Media is a nationwide initiative for women working in all facets of the media including journalism, media creation, publishing, public relations, corporate affairs, and digital marketing such as promotion, placement, optimisation, and analysis.

 Women in Media thrives as a result of the tremendous work of volunteers who run our state committees, act as mentors, and give their time as guest speakers.

-Women in Media was founded in 2005 when journalist and author Victoria Laurie gathered together a small group of colleagues from various media outlets in Western Australia.
-Her aim was to create a group devoted to supporting each other and carving out opportunities to network.
-Women in Media WA was born.
+In 2005, Women in Media was founded in Western Australia by journalist and author Victoria Laurie in Western Australia.
+Her aim was to create a group devoted to supporting each other and carving out opportunities for women to network.

-Under Tracey Spicer AM leadership as national convenor from 2013 to 2017, WiM expanded to NSW, Queensland, Canberra, Victoria, and South Australia.
+From 2013 to 2017 when Tracey Spicer AM was national convenor, WiM expanded to NSW, Queensland, Canberra, Victoria, and South Australia.

-Since 2017, Women in Media co-chairs Kathy McLeish and Cath Webber have cemented WiM’s status as a national organisation with new branches established in the Northern Territory, Tasmania, and North Queensland.
+Since 2017, current co-chairs Kathy McLeish and Cath Webber have cemented WiM’s status as a national organisation with new branches established in the Northern Territory, Tasmania, and North Queensland.

 Today, Women in Media is a thriving, voluntary organisation devoted to the mentoring and professional development of women in all branches of media.